kvakvs/beam_bots/Doc/source/index.rst

 -------------

 Casts a fan of rays in front of the vehicle.
 Returns distances to each hit.
-16 rays are cast with a 3° interval.
+Distance unit is centimeter.
+RAY_COUNT=16 rays are cast with a RAY_STEP=4° interval.
+Special value 1'000'000.0 means "too far" (beyond the limit of RAY_MAX_DIST=3'000cm or 30m).

 *   Client: Write byte 0x05 which marks a SEE_OBSTACLES command.
 *   Client: Write UInt64 session id.